leeallennyc/thesis/README.md

 This would not have been possible without my wife, Cléa -- you are truly the blessing of my life.

 I would also like to thank the team at Lens.org, the USPTO, and Stephen Metts for his guidance in GIS and mapping expertise.

+---

+Submitted in partial fulfillment of the requirements for the degree of Master Science in Data Visualization at Parsons School of Design // May 2021